couchbase/cbgt/IDEAS.md

 haven't heard the news yet.

-330 To alleviate that, one thought is perhaps a Queryer might try to ask all its target cbft nodes "are you up to plan #12343?" before doing a full query across those nodes?
+330 To alleviate that, one thought is perhaps a Queryer might try to ask all its target cbgt nodes "are you up to plan #12343?" before doing a full query across those nodes?
 Or, only do this PIndex query if you are up to plan #12343, and I'm willing to wait/block for T timeout seconds for you to get up to date.

-400 With this design, the hope is the cbft instances are all homogeneous, and during their independent Planning and Janitoring, that they also don't have to talk to each other but can separately work and arrive at the same answers.
+400 With this design, the hope is the cbgt instances are all homogeneous, and during their independent Planning and Janitoring, that they also don't have to talk to each other but can separately work and arrive at the same answers.